 Montréal restaurants in parks

-Under leafy trees, on the banks of the river, beside a fountain or atop Mount Royal: here's a list of dine-in and take-out restaurants that let you dine with Mother Nature.
+Under leafy trees, on the banks of the river, beside a fountain or atop Mount Royal: here's a list of restaurants and counters that let you dine with Mother Nature.
 Feed your stomach and your soul!

 More on this topic: Water Fun in Montréal.